 Dr. Dash began his job career serving as a Lecturer from 2012 to 2014 and Assistant Professor from 2014 to 2019 in the Agrotechnology Discipline of Life Science School at Khulna University in Bangladesh and continued as an Associate Professor from 2019 to present.
 His main responsibilities are teaching and research.
 Dr. Dash hopes to help build the foundation for a thriving public and private small fruits industry in Bangladesh, both to improve the lives of farmers and to increase the total GDP and thus the stability and well-being of the entire nation of Bangladesh.
 His dream to be part of that by developing himself and staying apprised of all the recent developments in agricultural technology, and by setting up local and national problem-oriented research and extension.

-Well experienced in Tissue Culture, Physico- Chemical analysis, Stress management technology, Modern irrigation systems.
+Well experienced in Tissue Culture, Physico- Chemical analysis, Stress management technology, Modern irrigation systems (drip, overhead sprinkler, micro-sprinkler etc.).
 Good skill in experimental design and data analysis with R, SAS, MSTAT- C and SPSS and SAS JMP programs.
 Good expertise in LICOR photosynthesis machine LI 6400XT.

 Assistant Professor: 2014 to 2019

 List of Presentation in Seminars/Symposium

 i.
 Oral presentation at the International Conference on Horticulture Research for Development “Enhancing Vegetable Productivity through Effective Irrigation and Transplanting Technique” (Washington, D.C., USA, March 26, 2019).